obliquid/jslardo/README.md

     - with automatic form generation
   - users management
     - users can register, and modify their profile

-## try it
-we have a public installation of jslardo that should be aligned to master repository revision: http://weadmin.it/ (to create contents you must first register)

 ## installation
 see the wiki page for some more info. but, if you have node and npm already working, installing jslardo is as easy as